What parents can expect from us

 - offer advice and assistance on how to make the arrangement work

-Should the arrangement go ahead, we will arrange for your child to be visited on a regular basis by a named worker.
-We will also keep detailed records of the outcomes of those visits and regularly review our findings.
+Should the arrangement go ahead, we'll arrange for your child to be visited on a regular basis by a named worker.
+We'll also keep detailed records of the outcomes of those visits and regularly review our findings.

-If, at any stage, we have any concerns about the arrangements for the care of your child, we will inform you immediately.
+If, at any stage, we have any concerns about the arrangements for the care of your child, we'll inform you immediately.

 What private foster carers can expect from us